Bohola

-Bohola is a village in County Mayo, Ireland located along the N5 national primary road.
-It is in the barony of Gallen and gives its name to the civil parish of Bohola.
+Bohola is a village in County Mayo, Ireland.
+It is 7 km north-west of Kiltimagh, by the junction of the N5 and R321 roads.
+The village is in the barony of Gallen and gives its name to the civil parish of Bohola.
 The village's amenities include two pubs, a post office, a cafe and a Catholic church.

 Sport

 The local Gaelic football team is "Bohola Moy Davitts", an amalgamated team consisting of Straide, Foxford and Bohola.
 Among the team's achievements are its "Feile Doire 2010" All-Ireland title.

 Popular culture

 Brendan Shine wrote a song called Three Pubs in Bohola.
 The three pubs listed in the song were MacDonald's, Clarke's and Roche's.
 Since the song was written, Clarke's has closed as a pub but has since reopened as the local shop and Roche's is now "The Village Inn".